 Clearly there is a middle ground which could have worked better in this case but perhaps if we explained why we charge what we do a little better that might have helped too.

 Thanks again for the feedback.

 Wonderfully, that customer has just ordered a pair of boots, for which we are very grateful.
 If he’s not got the right size, we’ll swap them for him – posting him another set if he gets the wrong size.
 Offering a refund if it’s all wrong.
 That’s the law.

-If you really don’t want to pay for shipping, we can do a local collection option.
-Which we can offer, at the Hebden Bridge Post Office on Holme St. Which is open, and we really hope it is going to stay open, because we’re going to keep sending all our orders out from it.
+If you really don’t want to pay for shipping, we offer a local collection option, from the Hebden Bridge Post Office on Holme St. Which is open, and we really hope it is going to stay open, because we’re going to keep sending all our orders out from it.